Webcomics Community

 The computer was nearly top of the line when I built it five years ago (There was only one intel chip faster available at the time).
 It's still pretty good.

 But right now, even though I can use my tablet fine I can't seem to get any of the buttons to work and it only sizes up and down with the sliders when it feels like it.
 So I'm relatively sure it isn't set up to work with Photoshop right.
 I'm also very interested in any tips on getting rid of line wiggle and I think a good set up tut might help that.
 But what do I know?
-If I know for sure a tut would help I would probably know what to do already.
-Wink
+If I know for sure a tut would help I would probably know what to do already. ;)

 ran